JA-Bar/detr-emotions/README.md

 # Setup
 - Install pytorch >= 1.7
-- Run `pip3 install -r requirements.txt --force`
+- Run `pip3 install -r requirements.txt

+Note:
+- The project uses a specific version of albumentations (albumentations==0.5.2), if you're having attribute issues with the library, use `pip3 install albumentations==0.5.2`